A Sweeter Song

 A Sweeter Song (U.S.: Snap Shot or Snapshot) is a 1976 Canadian comedy film and the first feature film directed by Allan Eastman, who also co-produced and co-wrote the film with star Jim Henshaw.

-Synopsis
+Plot

 Accident-prone sports news photographer Cory (Jim Henshaw) carries a torch for his best friend's wife Linda (Susan Hogan).
 After Linda discovers her husband dallying with another woman, she leaves him.
 Cory's hopes appear to be dashed when she moves in, not with Cory, but his gay neighbour.
 Meanwhile, Cory's free-spirited co-worker from the newspaper Annie (Susan Petrie) has decided that Cory is the one for her.
 Eventually, after a great many twists and turns, the convoluted series of events resolves itself, and everyone lives happily ever after.